 Every state in the union requires drivers to carry some minimum form of liability auto insurance, and you can get slammed with a hefty fine if you’re caught driving without it.
 Yet millions of American drivers choose to tempt fate and drive without coverage.
 In 2001, Insurance Research Council estimated that 14% of America’s drivers don’t have auto insurance of any kind.
 And that was nine years ago!
 In today’s tough economy, it’s probably much higher.
-Here’s what you can look forward to.
+Here’s what you can look forward to if you are hit by uninsured driver.

 - If you have comprehensive auto coverage, most insurance companies will pay for the repair of your vehicle (or the replacement cost, if it’s totaled) and any medical bills you have up to the limits of your policy.
 Some policies will even pay for a rental car while yours is in the shop.
 Unless you were seriously injured, having to cough up the deductible is your worst case scenario.
 By the way, unless you have a policy that states otherwise, don’t expect to get compensated for more than the fair market value of your totaled car.